crclayton/d3ing/README.md

-# d3ing
+# quick viz
-Messing around with creating my own d3 graphs.
-I like d3 because it allows so much customization, but it can be a pain if you just want to throw a graph together.

-This is to create simple functions to create fast graphs.
+Using d3.js with TypeScript to create a reusable library for me to create customizable but visually consistent graphs.